TiagoAMarques/Showcase_tryCatch/README.md

 # Showcase_tryCatch

-A simple illustration of R's tryCatch function to keep error from breaking and catching errors
+A simple illustration of R's tryCatch function to keep code from breaking and catching errors.

+It illustrates how you can use it to:

+* catch errors in functions
+* catch erros within for loops
+* quickly reproduce data/results that induced errors